fdistor/sakura/README.md

 - Node v10.5 or higher

-## Installation
+## Making the Executable

-- To make the executable, run `npm run setup` at the project root in a terminal to install dependencies and to make `./main/index.js` executable.
+- Run `npm run setup` at the project root in a terminal to install dependencies and to make `./main/index.js` executable.
 - If you encounter a permissions error, run `npm run sudoSetup` instead and input your system password.

 ## Running the Program